 Batwoman has a rather ironic origin story, given her later role in the comics.
-She first appeared as Batman’s love-interest in the 1950s, shortly after the publication of Seduction of the Innocent, a book that accused Batman of homosexual propaganda.
-In recent years she was rewritten to be gay herself, a controversial decision that led to some problems of its own.
-While her comic’s creators wanted her to marry her girlfriend, DC Comics nixed the decision by saying heroes “shouldn’t have happy personal lives,” a dubious statement that sounds pretty ridiculous in the context of, say, Superman.
-Despite all this, she’s undoubtedly the most high-profile lesbian superhero around, with a key role in the Bat-family.
+She first appeared as Batman’s love interest in the 1950s shortly after the publication of Seduction of the Innocent.
+In recent years she was rewritten to be gay herself.
+This controversial decision that led to some problems of its own.
+While her comic’s creators wanted her to marry her girlfriend, DC Comics nixed the decision by saying heroes “shouldn’t have happy personal lives.”
+This dubious statement that sounds pretty ridiculous in the context of, say, Superman.
+Despite all this, she’s undoubtedly the most high-profile lesbian female superhero around, with a key role in the Bat-family.

-Squirrel Girl is officially the most powerful character in the Marvel universe, and unofficially one of the most fun.
+Squirrel Girl is officially the most powerful character in the Marvel universe.
+She’s also unofficially one of the most fun female superheroes.
 Born with squirrel-related powers, Doreen Green has a giant, bushy tail and can communicate with squirrels.
-Her recent solo comics are a cult favorite due to their genre-savvy humor, and she’s about to star in a an ensemble TV sitcom called New Warriors.
+Her recent solo comics are a cult favorite due to their genre-savvy humor.
+She’s also about to star in an ensemble TV sitcom called New Warriors.

-This one’s a deep cut from the very early days of superhero comics, but we’d love to see some kind of modern reboot.
-Fantomah is a jungle ghost superhero whose face turns into a skull when she uses her super-strength.
+This one’s a deep cut from the very early days of superhero comics.
+We would love to see some kind of modern reboot.
+Fantomah is a jungle ghost female superhero whose face turns into a skull when she uses her super-strength.
 What’s not to love?

-These fearsome freedom-fighters met and fell in love as members of the Dora Milaje, the all-female squad of highly trained warriors who guard the king of Wakanda.
+These fearsome freedom-fighters met and fell in love as members of the Dora Milaje.
+The all-female squad of highly trained warriors guard the king of Wakanda.
 They act as antagonists in the current Black Panther series, but they’re definitely not the bad guys.
 It’s a complex story that positions them as vigilante heroes, protecting civilians during a time of political upheaval.
-And while they aren’t technically acknowledged as superheroes, they definitely qualify due to their heroic role, distinctive costumes, and nickname: the Midnight Angels.
+And while they aren’t technically acknowledged as female superheroes, they definitely qualify.
+Their heroic role, distinctive costumes, and nickname fit the bill: the Midnight Angels.
 It’s just too bad their solo series, World of Wakanda, was canceled in 2017.

 America Chavez had a slightly awkward start in a limited series called Vengeance, portrayed in a ludicrously skimpy costume.
-Her real breakthrough happened in the cult favorite 2013 Young Avengers comics, where she got a cosplay-friendly makeover from artist Jamie McKelvie.
+Her real breakthrough happened in the 2013 Young Avengers comics when she got a cosplay-friendly makeover from artist Jamie McKelvie.
 She has a bunch of superpowers: strength, flight, interdimensional travel, and the power to punch something and make it dissolve into stars.
-This made her one of the heavy-hitters of the Young Avengers team, and this year she finally got a long-awaited solo series.
+Obviously, this made her one of the heavy-hitters of the Young Avengers team.
+This year she finally got a long-awaited solo series.

-Natasha Romanov (or Romanoff, or Romanova, depending on the comics writer’s familiarity with Russian naming mechanisms) is an enigma, a black-clad Soviet spy whose Cold War storylines sometimes overlap with the Winter Soldier.
-Her roles range from femme fatale to pragmatic S.H.I.E.L.D. agent, operating with opaque motives and using psychological manipulation to handle her enemies.
-Unlike most comic book heroes, who remain within the same static age range for decades, Black Widow has a canonical explanation for her eternally youthful appearance.
-In some versions of her story, she benefits from bioengineering that slowed the aging process—meaning she could actually be in her 60s or 70s.
+Natasha Romanov (or Romanoff, or Romanova, depending on the comics writer’s familiarity with Russian naming mechanisms) is an enigma.
+This black-clad Soviet spy’s Cold War storylines sometimes overlap with the Winter Soldier.
+This female superhero ranges from femme fatale to pragmatic S.H.I.E.L.D. agent.
+She operates with opaque motives and uses psychological manipulation to handle her enemies.
+Unlike comic book heroes who never age, Black Widow has a canonical explanation for her eternally youthful appearance.
+In some versions of her story, she benefits from bioengineering that slowed the aging process.
+Meaning: she could actually be in her 60s or 70s.
 This doesn’t seem to be the case in the MCU, but who knows?
 They haven’t made a Black Widow movie yet, so her backstory is kind of a mystery.